tgieruc/Heritage-in-the-digital-age/docs/index.md

 1. Translating the titles of images from French to English using a pretrained machine learning model
 2. Preprocessing the captions and titles to prepare them for phrase grounding
 3. Running inference on the dataset using two state-of-the-art phrase grounding models: GLIP and MDETR
-4. Postprocessing the phrase grounding results to correct for common errors
+4. Postprocessing the phrase grounding results with Non-Maximum Suppression
-5. Selecting the best phrase grounding results using a user-friendly GUI
+5. Selecting the best phrase grounding results using a user-friendly GUI or an automatic selection method
 6. Segmenting the detected objects in the images

 ![Pipeline](images/pipeline.png){:class="img-responsive"}